 - Dive Shop Locator – This nifty tool will show you all the PADI Dive Shops anywhere in the world.
 It also lists the shop hours, the languages spoken and the courses available.

 - PADI Adventures™ – Available on the web or as an app (available on Google Play and the Apple App Store).
-PADI Adventures allows you to book your fun dives, courses, and even snorkeling trips online.
+PADI Adventures allows you to book your fun dives, courses and even snorkeling trips online.

-The Best Time to Dive in Barcelona
+The Best Time To Dive in Barcelona

 While you could go scuba diving in Barcelona year-round, many dive shops in the area take a few months off in the winter, when the air temperatures get a bit chilly.
 Therefore, March to December is generally considered the diving season in this area.
 The best time to dive in Barcelona is from July to September.
 But do bear in mind that during the peak holiday season, late July and August, tourists flood the region.
 This means that you will likely need to book ahead, especially in dive sites in Marine Protected Areas (MPAs) that limit the number of divers per day.